 Note: this page represents our best expectations for the program we will deliver, but is subject to change.
 We will update this page as new information becomes available.

 Not for you?
 Check out one of our other programs.

-The majority of time in the program (9:00am-3:00pm each day, with a lunch break) will be mentored research in the student’s laboratory.
-During the program, students will be introduced to and participate in research happening in the lab and will be fully integrated into the research team with activities including team meetings and presentations - an incredible opportunity to interact with world-class researchers.
+The morning block of time in the program (9:00am-3:00pm ET each day) will be mentored research with the student’s home laboratory.
+During this time, students will be introduced to and participate in research happening in the lab and will be fully integrated into the research team with activities including team meetings and presentations - an incredible opportunity to interact with world-class researchers.
 Mentors will guide students in understanding the ongoing scientific inquiry and will work with the students on interpreting journal articles related to that research.
-Throughout the program, students will work with their mentors and PIs to build their research skills, perform controlled experiments, and interpret and extrapolate on real experimental data.
+Throughout the program, students will work with their mentors and PIs to build their research skills and interpret and extrapolate on real experimental data.
 Where possible, each student will be able to complete a research project they design with their mentor.
-All of this learning will culminate in the student producing a poster about their lab’s research to be presented at the program’s poster session at the end of each term.
+All of this learning will culminate in the student producing a poster about their lab’s research to be presented at the program’s virtual poster session at the end of each term.

 In the afternoons, students will participate in a variety of activities to supplement and prepare them for their mentored research:

-Journal Clubs: begin to distill critical information from previously published scientific research through weekly meetings led by a program TA.
+- Journal Clubs: begin to distill critical information from previously published scientific research through weekly meetings led by a program Classroom Assistant (CA).
 Journal clubs are designed to prepare students to interpret data and published scientific research, including being able to answer the following types of questions: